codelingo/docs/docs/index.md

 Other Spec Bundles (including for other languages) from the community can be found at [codelingo.io/specs](https://www.codelingo.io/specs).

 <!-- TODO add instructions on how to interact with Review Action with GitHub comments -->

-## Dashboard

-Automating code reviews is now easier than ever using the CodeLingo [Dashboard](https://www.codelingo.io/dashboard).
-Sign in with GitHub and follow the tutorial to run your first Action.

 # Getting Started Guide